boostercloud/booster/docs/README.md

 This way, you can have different configurations depending on your needs.

 Booster environments are extremely flexible.
 As shown in the first example, your 'fruit-store' app can have three team-wide environments: 'dev', 'stage', and 'prod', each of them with different app names or providers, that are deployed by your CI/CD processes.
-Developers, like "Pepe" in the second example, can create their own private environments in separate config files to test their changes in realistic environments before committing them.
+Developers, like "John" in the second example, can create their own private environments in separate config files to test their changes in realistic environments before committing them.
 Likewise, CI/CD processes could generate separate production-like environments to test different branches to perform QA in separate environments without interferences from other features under test.

 The only thing you need to do to deploy a whole new completely-independent copy of your application is to use a different name.
 Also, Booster uses the credentials available in the machine (`~/.aws/credentials` in AWS) that performs the deployment process, so developers can even work on separate accounts than production or staging environments.